 8: Sign Up for Training

 In many cases, some additional training may be required by your trainees in order to fully understand their new positions.
 It’s best to get this introduced, scheduled, and on their calendars before the orientation group disperses to their various departments, teams, and managers.
 Make sure they understand where the new training locations are and how to get there to help them start out on the right foot after orientation.
+One classic of onboarding essentials.

-9: Introduce to Teams
+9: Introduction to Teams

 While you passed by their offices during the welcome tour, now it’s time to introduce each of your recruits to their new teams and managers.
 Give them time for greetings and a few questions and introduce them to either their personal workspace or the workspace sharing policies in place.
 This will help your new employees gain a clear understanding of how to start their first post-orientation day and who to report to.

-10: Closing Question & Answer
+10: Closing Question & Answer to Onboarding Essentials

 As you close your orientation training, take the time to welcome questions.
 Because this is a complicated and important change in each of their lives, some people may take a few minutes to solidify the questions they have developed throughout orientation while others will have taken meticulous notes and be ready with a pre-written list of questions.
 Encourage both styles and take the time to answer the questions thoroughly.
 This is your final chance to prevent misunderstandings and newbie mistakes in the near future and will save time later if addressed now.
 When everyone’s done, thank your new employees for their cooperation and wish them luck in their new positions.